CrankBoyHQ/pdboot/README.md

 - Only works with Pure-C playdate games.
 Cannot load Lua games.
 - The launched playdate application must be specially compiled, and built separately for rev A and rev B devices.
+- Heap size must be specified in advance.
+This forces a limit on the size of the program to be loaded.

 ## How to use: